kiranpe/asg-elb-multi-region/README.md

 |<b>AWS + Azure DevOps + Terraform + Docker + ShellScripting + Git<b>
 -------------------------------------------------------------------------------

-<b>This configuration launch the ASG, ELB and Redis in 2 Regions.<b>
+<b>This configuration, do launch the ASG, ELB and Redis in 2 Regions.<b>

 <b>Below is the basic explanation about the set up in one region to get some idea.<b>